-Corresponding Author Sri Setyo Iriani
+\Corresponding Author Sri Setyo Iriani

 Abstract: The food and beverage industry in Indonesia is growing rapidly at this time.
 It is not so surprising when food and beverages sector becomes one of the biggest contributors to GDP in Indonesia.
 In the midst of the development of food and beverages, awareness of halal products has become a trend in society and makes industry players compete to get halal certification for their products.
 However, in fact, many Muslim consumers do not pay much attention to the halal product as evidenced by the presence of halal labels on product packaging.
 This study aims to analyze and discuss the effect of religiosity on the purchasing decisions of halal labeled food products.
 The type of this study is quantitative research with conclusive-descriptive research design.
 The population of this study is Surabaya community who ever purchase and consume halal labeled foods.
 The sampling technique uses non-probability sampling with the sample size of 210 respondents.
 Questionnaires are distributed as the instrument of this study, while the data analysis is done using simple linear regression analysis.
-The result of this study shows that religiosity has an effect toward the purchasing decisions of halal labels on the packaging of household industrial food products, to the tendency of customers live, the limited halal labels on the packaging of household industrial food products, to the tendency of customers to prioritize the existence of a halal labels only for foreign products.
+The result of this study shows that religiosity has an effect toward the purchasing decisions of halal labeled food products, but the effect is very small.
+This is caused by the social environment where consumers live, the limited halal labels on the packaging of household industrial food products, to the tendency of customers to prioritize the existence of a halal labels only for foreign products.
 The limitation of this study is the religiosity test is only focus on Muslim consumers.
 For further research, it is expected to be able to test religiosity of various religions, not only Islam.